10goto20/seltzer/README.md

 By default, seltzer uses the useroptions.json and projectoptions.json files located in the seltzer /conf directory.
 <br/>These files can be modified or replaced.
-<br/>In order to not use options files, modify seltzer.sh and remove the --config-file and --user-config-file parameters passed to Burp.
+<br/>In order to not use these options files, modify seltzer.sh and remove the --config-file and --user-config-file parameters passed to Burp.

 ## Folder Structure